Alor Setar Tower

-Alor Setar Tower (Menara Alor Setar), also known as Kedah Tower, is a 6-storey, 165.5 m telecommunication tower in Alor Setar, Kedah, Malaysia.
-It is the third tallest tower in Malaysia, the tallest structure in the state and the tallest structure in the city.
+Alor Setar Tower (Menara Alor Setar), is a 165.5 m telecommunication tower in Alor Setar, Kedah, Malaysia.
+It is the third tallest tower in Malaysia behind Kuantan 188, the tallest structure in both Kedah and Alor Setar.

 Apart from serving the role of a telecommunication tower, it also caters as a tourist destination for the town.
 The tower also houses some restaurants and a souvenir shop.
 The tower is an observatory tower to look for the crescent moon to mark the beginning of Muslim months such as Ramadhan, Shawwal, and Zulhijjah, to celebrate Ramadhan, Hari Raya Aidilfitri and Hari Raya Aidiladha, respectively.

 The observation deck is at a height of 88 m from the base of the structure.

-Also, the open deck or skydeck is at a height of 105 m and the antenna tower is with the height of 50.5 m.
+Also, the open deck or skydeck is located at a height of 105 m.

 History

-Before Alor Setar Tower was built, the tallest structure in Kedah was Holiday Villa Alor Setar, which is 114.7 m.
-Located at the Alor Setar City Centre, it was built in 1994.
-It is also the second structure in Northern Region of Peninsular Malaysia to surpass 100 m after Penang's Komtar.
-Alor Setar Tower was started in 1994, topped-out in 1995, it surpassed the previous Holiday Villa Alor Setar, became the third to surpass 100 m.
-The tower was completed in 1996.
-It opened on 14 August 1997 by Mahathir Mohamad, who was the prime minister at the time.
+The construction on Alor Setar Tower started on 5 May 1994 and the tower was completed on 19 June 1996.
+It was opened on 14 August 1997 by Mahathir Mohamad, who was the prime minister at the time.

+Before Alor Setar Tower was built, the tallest structure in Kedah was Wisma PKNK.
+Built in 1975, it was also the tallest structure in the northern region of Malaysia, only to be overtaken by the KOMTAR Tower in 1985.

-Following the completion of the Alor Setar Tower, many high-rise and low-rise buildings started taking shape, including Amansuri Residences, Aman Central, SADA Tower, G Residence Alor Setar, VIVRE Residence, AS100, and AMEX Alor Mengkudu.
+Following the completion of the Alor Setar Tower, many high-rises developments started taking shape, such as City Plaza, IPK Kedah, Grand Alora Hotel, Amansuri Residence, SADA Tower, G Residence, D'Aman Residence, Vivre Residence, Crest Quay & Anzen Residence.